realkemon/home/pages/etl_ice.md

 ============

 **NOTE:** Previous overhaul versions were too far away from the original.
 Version 3 is a fresh start from the original 'Ice, by id software', which is why previous versions aren't listed below.

+### version 4 (pending)

+* Increase max player count from 16 vs 16 to 20 vs 20 to be in line with 'Frostbite, by Moonkey'.

 ### version 3